MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/FacilityItemConsumption.md

 ---
-title: FacilityItemConsumption in CloudforSustainabilityWasteDataModel - Common Data Model | Microsoft Docs
+title: FacilityItemConsumption in CloudforSustainabilityWasteDataModel - Common Data Model
 description: Entity used to record the quantity of an item consumed in a facility for a specified period.
 author: cdm-publisher
 ms.service: common-data-model